rgoudard/iot_project/README.md

 ## Project scope

-Our project aims to take picture from a Nikon D5300 whenever someone who wear our captor fall.
+Our project aims to take picture from a Nikon D5300 whenever someone who wears our sensor falls.

 ## Used materials